denten-books/plain-text/3-format.md

-## Chapter 3: Form, Formula, Formatting
+## Chapter 3: Form, Formula, Format

 Despite the formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.